Jacob Schluns Data-verified

 OverviewAI-generated summary

-Jacob Schluns' research interests include the study of muscle physiology and recovery, particularly in the context of volumetric muscle loss.
-His recent publications investigate strategies to improve recovery from such injuries, including the use of cell-derived extracellular matrix fiber scaffolds and transcriptome profiling of synergistic repair methods.
-Schluns also explores advanced measurement techniques, such as the <i>in vivo</i> measurement of NADH fluorescence lifetime in skeletal muscle using fiber-coupled time-correlated single photon counting.
+Jacob Schluns' research focuses on skeletal muscle regeneration and repair, particularly in the context of volumetric muscle loss.
+His work investigates strategies to improve recovery from such injuries, including the use of cell-derived extracellular matrix fiber scaffolds.
+Schluns has also explored advanced techniques for measuring muscle physiology, such as <i>in vivo</i> measurement of NADH fluorescence lifetime in skeletal muscle using time-correlated single-photon counting.

 Metrics